tylerlong/manate/README.md

 Just like `useState`, it is mainly designed to work with React applications.

-Unlike `useState`, which only works with React functions; `useProxy` mainly works with React classes.

 `useProxy` is the successor of [SubX](https://github.com/tylerlong/subx), which is similar to MobX.